dodgymike/hackrf-wiki/Multiple-device-hardware-level-syncronisation.md

 [[https://raw.githubusercontent.com/dodgymike/hackrf-wiki/master/images/grc-hw-sync-streaming.png]]

 I wrote a dodgy piece of _PyQt_ to read in the stream, pull out the interleaved streams and display them on a single, normalised graph.
 This helps me figure out what is happening with the phases.
 Automation will hopefully follow.

-# Related work
-"bardi_" on the #hackrf channel pointed out [his work](http://spcomnav.uab.es/docs/conferences/Bartolucci_NAVITEC_2016.pdf).
-This uses the HackRF _CPLD_ to synchronise multiple devices.
-This may be a better approach, but I don't have access to the code or the hardware.